 Demonstrators demand halt to killings of women in Mexico

-MEXICO CITY (AP) — Relatives of women and girls murdered or missing in Mexico have marched through the capital to demand justice.
+MEXICO CITY (AP) — Relatives of women and girls murdered or missing in Mexico demanded justice during a march through the capital on Sunday.

 They carried purple crosses inscribed with the names of dozens of victims.